SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

  ![](images/Storyboard.png)

 2. We will create a new CAP Data Model called 'PurchaseRequisition' to hold the data coming from the RAP interface.
 To create a new Data Model, look for the tile Data Models and choose the + icon to add a new entity.
-Name the entity 'PurchaseRequisiton'.

 ![](images/DataModel_000.png)